Takehiro Tomiyasu: Youth

 In May 2017, Tomiyasu was elected Japan U-20 national team for 2017 U-20 World Cup in South Korea.
 He made his Japan U20 debut, starting the whole game, in a 3–2 win against Honduras U-20 in a friendly match.
-At this tournament, he played full time in all 4 matches as centre back, as the U-20 side were eliminated in the quarter–finals.
+At this tournament, he played full time in all 4 matches as centre back, as the U-20 side were eliminated in the quarter–finals by Venezuela U20.

 In May 2018, Tomiyasu was called up to the Japan U21 for the first time ahead of the Toulon Tournament.
-He went on to make four appearances for the side, as they were eliminated in the Group Stage.
+He went on to make four appearances for the side, as they were eliminated in the Group stage.

 In June 2021, Tomiyasu was named in the Japan squad for his first Olympic tournament, this time on home soil.
 He previously expressed his interest in playing at the tournament.
 Prior to the start of the Olympics, Tomiyasu was featured three out of the four friendly matches for the national side.
 Along the way, he suffered ankle injury, but it did not affect his chances to be in the Olympics squad.
 Tomiyasu made his debut in the tournament against France Olympic team on 28 July 2021 and started the whole game to help Japan win 4–0.
 He made two more appearances for the Olympics team, including a 2–0 loss against Mexico Olympic team in the bronze medal match.